 What is the Water Test?

-You should do a water test before the first use but you can also do it when you’re having problems with the Instant Pot pressurizing.
-Doing the water test will pinpoint whether there’s something about the recipe that’s causing your sealing issues.
+You should do a water test before the first use, but you can also do it when you have problems with the Instant Pot pressurizing.
+The water test will pinpoint whether something about a particular recipe is causing your sealing issues.

 How to do the Initial Test Run / Water Test

 - Soon, you’ll hear and see small amounts of steam coming from the top of the lid.
 This is normal and safe!
 Just keep your hands and face away from the steam.
-You might also notice a funny, plastic smell.
-Don’t worry – it should go away and it shouldn’t happen again after the first use.
+You might also notice a plastic smell.
+Don’t worry – it will go away and shouldn’t happen again after the first use.

 - Once pressure has built up, the float valve will come up.

-- After the float valve comes up, the display will change from On to 5.
-This can take a few minutes.
+- After the float valve comes up, the display will change from On to 5 (or 00:05), which can take a few minutes.

-- When pressure cooking is complete, you’ll hear a series of beeps and the display shows L0:00, which means it’s in Keep Warm mode (if the Auto Keep Warm function is turned on.)
+- When pressure cooking is complete, you’ll hear a series of beeps, and the display shows L0:00, which means it’s in Keep Warm mode (if the Keep Warm function is turned on.)

 - Press the Cancel button.
 The display will say Off.